coder/docs/admin/registries/ecr.md

 To access a private ECR registry, Coder needs to authenticate with AWS.
 Coder supports two methods of authentication with AWS ECR:

-- Static Credentials
+- Static credentials
-- IAM Roles for Service Accounts
+- IAM roles for service accounts

-### Option A: Provision Static Credentials for Coder
+### Option A: Provision static credentials for Coder

-You can use an Access Key ID and Secret Access Key tied to either your own AWS account, _or_ credentials tied to a dedicated IAM user (recommended).
+You can use an **Access Key ID** and **Secret Access Key** tied to either your own AWS account _or_ credentials tied to a dedicated IAM user (we recommend the latter option).

-**Note:** you are not limited to providing one single set of AWS credentials.
+> You are not limited to providing a single set of AWS credentials.
+For example,
-For example, you can use a set of credentials with access to all of your ECR repositories, or you can use individual sets of credentials, each with access to a single repository.
+> you can use a set of credentials with access to all of your ECR repositories,
+> or you can use individual sets of credentials, each with access to a single
+> repository.

 To provision static credentials for Coder: